CiscoDevNet/cloud-cml/documentation/AWS.md

 ```

 Alternatively, it's also possible to provide values for variables via a file called `terraform.tfvars` file.
 There are various ways how to define / set variables with Terraform.
 See the Terraform [documentation](https://developer.hashicorp.com/terraform/language/values/variables#assigning-values-to-root-module-variables) for additional details.

+In addition to the above methods, Terraform can also automatically retrieve authentication credentials from the AWS configuration files located in the .aws folder.
+This includes credentials set up by running `aws configure`, which stores your access key and secret key in the `~/.aws/credentials` file.
+This method allows Terraform to use the same credentials configured for the AWS CLI, [documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs).

 ## Lifecycle management